Wielding Occam's razor: Fast and frugal retail forecasting: Introduction

-Much has been discussed among academics and practitioners on the \textit{cost of the forecast error}, i.e., what are the monetary benefits associated with a 1\% decrease in the forecast error.
-In this study, we focus on the \textit{cost of the forecast} itself and its trade off with the achieved forecasting performance.
-The cost of the forecast is associated with several aspects of the forecasting process, including data collection, cost for fitting models and generating the forecasts, and resources associated with judgmental interventions on the generated statistical (formal) forecasts.
-We consider the computational cost of producing statistical forecasts.
-We address the following research question: \textbf{Can we maintain the quality of statistical forecasts while reducing the cost required to generated them?}
+The challenge of increased computational cost becomes even more relevant when forecasters may face management or peer pressure to adopt leading-edge machine-learning approaches in their forecasting applications.
+The debate about whether ML-based approaches or simpler and faster statistical methods are more useful in forecasting is ongoing. \cite{Makridakis2018} showed that ML-based approaches fall short of statistical benchmarks when applied to each series separately.
+In the subsequent M4 and M5 forecasting competitions, however, ML-based approaches applied in a cross-sectional fashion did outperform statistical ones, but the performance differences were small \citep{Makridakis2019-oy,Makridakis2020-wq}.

+Our paper studies anew the decades-old tension between complex and simple forecasting methods in large-scale forecasting tasks.
+When Box-Jenkins models appeared, statisticians hailed them for their superior performance; but forecasting competitions failed to establish their advantage over simple exponential smoothing methods \citep{Makridakis2000a}.
+In the aftermath, exponential smoothing itself became more complex in the context of the exponential smoothing (ETS) framework, which conceptually distinguished between 30 exponential smoothing models.
+With the advent of modern data science, machine learning was reintroduced and grew in importance.
+We argue it is time for reassessment.
+These more complex methods should only be implemented at scale if they have demonstrable performance advantages.
+From a forecast value-added perspective, their benefits should outweigh the downsides of increased computational complexity.
+This is especially true in retail organizations, where small gains in forecast accuracy do not always equal operational improvements \citep{Kolassa2021M5}.

+Our main research question is as follows: Can we maintain the accuracy of statistical forecasts while reducing the cost required to generate them?
+Method complexity is an important concept to help answer that question.
+Higher complexity promises a better correspondence between the method and the underlying data-generating process, thus possibly increasing the accuracy of forecasts.
+At the same time, complexity usually means increased computational effort.

+Although traditional time series methods are simpler than machine learning, they also rely on unnecessarily complex families of models.
+Our paper thus examines how existing families of methods can be simplified; we develop reduced sets of models, and we compare such reduced sets to complete sets to establish that reducing the sets comes with little reduction in accuracy while enabling efficiency.
+We then proceed to compare these reduced sets of models to modern machine learning approaches in a large-scale retail data set to demonstrate that retailers could benefit from such a simplified forecasting approach by increasing their efficiency and reducing the environmental impact of their forecasting without sacrificing accuracy.

-Identifying the `optimal' solution for a forecasting task might be not relevant, as the future will not look exactly like the past.
-While some forecasting models produce very good in-sample fits, their out-of-sample performance is not as good.
-This phenonemon is known as overfitting the models to the available data.
+Complex models may not perform as well as hoped because of overfitting.
+The stochastic processes that generate real-world data change over time.
+Thus, identifying the "optimal" forecast in an existing data set might not be effective because the future will not look exactly like the past.
+Although some forecasting models produce very good in-sample fits, their out-of-sample performance is not as good.